mandatoryprogrammer/tarnish/README.md

 ## Unpolished Notice & Notes

 It should be noted that this is an un-polished release.
 This is the same source as the deployment located at [`https://thehackerblog.com/tarnish/`](https://thehackerblog.com/tarnish/).
+In the future I may clean this up and make it much easier to run but I don't have time right now.

 To set this up you'll need to understand how to: